jsm28/matholymp-py/docs/document-generation.rst

 * A subdirectory :file:`templates/` with various LaTeX templates for documents and PDF backgrounds and logos.

-* A subdirectory :file:`papers/{year}/` containing PDFs of exam papers (from leaders, before headings and backgrounds are added by the script).
+* A subdirectory :file:`papers/{year}/` containing LaTeX sources or PDFs of exam papers (from leaders, before headings and backgrounds are added by the script).

 * A subdirectory :file:`data/` containing data from the registration
   system: :file:`countries.csv`, :file:`people.csv` (the full CSV file